 Bettefithy History, Family Crest & Coats of Arms

 The name Bettefithy has a long Anglo-Saxon heritage.
-The name comes from when a family lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086."
+The name comes from when a family lived in the county of Bedfordshire, where the name was listed in the Domesday Book of 1086 as in "Godwidere and Osgar de Bedeford were tenants in capite, 1086.
+The former had held the same lands before the Conquest."

 Early Origins of the Bettefithy family